Bqa17/bq3-CS388-001/BitFitProject/README.md

 ## Notes

-I actually struggled to think about information about diary entries
+I actually struggled to think about information about diary entries, I ended up adding a total amount of entries and a most recent entry

 ## License